abhishekarora099/myretailproject/README.md

 ## what is this project
 this is my retail project.
+To run the java program use below command